Kingston, Ontario: As Canada's first capital

-Governor General Lord Sydenham chose Kingston as the first capital of the united Canadas, and it served in that role from 1841 to 1844.
+Lord Sydenham, the Governor General of Canada chose Kingston as the first capital of the united Canadas, and it served in that role from 1841 to 1844.
 The first meeting of the Parliament of the Province of Canada on June 13, 1841, was held on the site of what is now Kingston General Hospital.
 The city was considered too small and lacking in amenities, however, and its location near the border made it vulnerable to American attack.
 Consequently, the capital was moved to Montreal in 1844, and it alternated between Quebec City and Toronto from 1849 until Ottawa, then a small lumber village known as Bytown, was selected as the permanent capital by Queen Victoria.
 Subsequently, Kingston's growth slowed considerably and its national importance declined.

 In 1846, with a population of 6,123, Kingston was incorporated as a city, with John Counter as the first mayor.
 By that time, there were stone buildings, both residential and commercial.
 The market house was particularly noteworthy as "the finest and most substantial building in Canada" which contained many offices, government offices, space for church services, the post office, the City Hall (completed in 1844) and more.
 Five weekly newspapers were being published.
 Fort Henry and the marine barracks took up a great deal of space.
 Kingston Penitentiary had about 400 inmates.
 (The prison opened in 1835, with a structure intended to reform the inmates, not merely to hold or punish them.)
 Industry included a steam grist mill, three foundries, two shipbuilders, ship repairers and five wagon makers; tradesmen of many types also worked here.
 All freight was shipped by boat or barges and ten steamboats per day were running to and from the town.
 Five schools for ladies and two for boys were operating, and the town had four bank agency offices.
 There were ten churches or chapels and the recently opened Hotel Dieu hospital was operated by sisters with the Religious Hospitallers of St. Joseph as a charity.

 Both Hotel Dieu and Kingston General Hospital (KGH) cared for victims of the typhus epidemic of 1847.
-The KGH site held the remains of 1,400 Irish immigrants who had died in Kingston in fever sheds along the waterfront, during the typhus epidemic of 1847, while fleeing the Great Famine.
+The KGH site held the remains of 1,400 Irish immigrants who had died in Kingston in fever sheds along the waterfront, during the 1847 North American typhus epidemic, while fleeing the Great Famine.
 They were buried in a common grave.
 The remains were re-interred at the city's St. Mary's Cemetery in 1966.
 In 1995, KGH was designated a National Historic Site of Canada, because it is "the oldest public hospital in Canada still in operation with most of its buildings intact and thus effectively illustrates the evolution of health care in Canada in the 19th and 20th centuries".

 In 1848, the Kingston Gas Light Company began operation.
 (Gas lamps would be used until 1947.)
 By that time, the town was connected to the outside world by telegraph cables.